sethnejame/atm_challenge/README.md

 - In order ensure that an Acccount holder can only withdraw funds that he has    balance for
 - I want to allow a withdrawal only if there are sufficient funds in the account

+5)
 - As a ATM operator
 - In order for our customers to withdraw funds
 - I need make sure that we only allow withdrawals if there is sufficient funds available

+6)
+- As a Customer
+- In order to keep my funds secure
+- I want a secure Pin code & an expiry date on my card that allows only me access to my funds

 TODO